thred/wolfgangsee-pegel/README.md

 # Wolfgangsee Pegel

-Collects simple data from a webpage and stores it to a file.
+Collects simple data from a webpage and stores it to a file: in this case from an automatic monitoring station in the Wolfgangsee lake.

-This is a sample project for working with Node, TypeScript and a Raspberry Pi.
-The `doc` directory contains a [tutorial to create similar projects](doc/tutorial.md).
+This is a sample project for working with Node.js, TypeScript and a Raspberry Pi.
+It contains a [tutorial to create similar projects](TUTORIAL.md).

 ## Execute